joereynolds/life/docs/css-refactoring.md

 ### Extract to class

-If a rule is repeated all over the place, extract it to a class and use that instead
+If a rule is repeated, extract it to a class and use that instead

-Refactor this to a class and use the class.
-The id can be kept (if we have to) and just specify a different background image.

 From
 ```